 Are there clues to be found in Conrad’s Secret Agent

-Born Józef Konrad Korzeniowski in the Ukraine, Joseph Conrad, of noble birth rewrote and published the novel in full in 1907, shortly after the 5th Congress of the Russian Social Democratic Labour Party, in what was clearly a cautionary measure.
+Born Józef Konrad Korzeniowski into a family of nobles in the Ukraine in 1857, Joseph Conrad rewrote and published the Secret Agent in full in 1907.
+The novel’s publication came shortly after the 5th Congress of the Russian Social Democratic Labour Party.
+It was clearly a cautionary measure.
 The event had been held in London and had been attended by Lenin and Trotsky.

 Reports of this period (1886-89) suggest that certain quarters of civil (and Conservative) society were showing increasing concern at the support Kropotkin and the Russian, Polish and Latvian exiles were receiving in their stand against the Tsarist regime in Russia.
 The Tsarist regime in Russia must have been equally concerned.
 Demonizing the Russian emigres in the eyes of the British Public would starve the radicals of the oxygen and resources they needed.

 A plot on the Tsar’s life being hatched by ‘Nihilists’ in London in March 1887 had added some degree of urgency; The Times reporting that the “recent plot was known here and had the sanction of leading Nihilists in London” (Irvine Times 25 March 1887, p.2/The Times 16 March 1887, p.5)